yarasokol7/forensics/README.md

 ## Tasks

-> password for all .rar files
+> PASSWORD for all .rar files
 > ```
 > hacktheblue
 > ```